-The Wilkesboro Police Department consists of 21 full-time officers, 1 reserve officer and 2 administrative assistants.
+The Wilkesboro Police Department consists of 21 full-time officers, 2 reserve officers and 2 administrative assistants.
 There are 2 Divisions within the department, namely the Patrol Division and the Support Services Division.
 It is our goal to maintain contemporary and progressive levels of training and equipment to better serve our citizens.

-The Patrol Division has 4 patrol teams to provide continuous, around-the-clock police service and in 2014, we answered over 8,000 calls for service and made 458 arrests.
+The Patrol Division has 4 patrol teams to provide continuous, around-the-clock police service and in 2016, we answered 9,000 calls for service and made 397 arrests.
 We have a Crash Reconstruction Team that is specially trained for in-depth investigation of the most serious traffic crashes.
 To enhance the safety of children while they travel, we have 2 certified Child Safety Seat Technicians.
 We are the Wilkes County Coordinator for the NC Governor’s Highway Safety Program and all patrol officers receive high levels of training in patrol functions.
-Our department has a Bicycle Patrol officer for areas such as Main St., the Greenway, and the town’s parks so that people in these general public locations are better served.
+Our department has a Bicycle Patrol officer (Off.
+Bradley Dancy) for areas such as Main St., the Greenway, and the town’s parks so that people in these general public locations are better served.
+Off.
+Dancy also oversees our Special Olympics fundraising efforts and in 2016, we raised over $9000 for this worthy charity.
+In summer of 2016, the department welcomed a new addition, Rylee, our K-9 Officer, that is handled by Sgt.
+Craig Greer.
 Capt.
 Jason Delbert supervises the Patrol Division.

-The Support Services Division consists of 2 General Investigators, 1 Information Technology Administrator, and 1 Specialized Investigator.
-Our Special Weapons and Tactics Team (S.W.A.T.) is part of Support Services and is staffed by 7 officers with specialized training in high risk operations.
-Our Records Clerk and Tele-communicator are part of Support Services.
+The Support Services Division consists of 2 General Investigators, 1 Information Technology Administrator, and 1 Controlled Substance Investigator.
+Evidence control, equipment quartermaster, CrimeStoppers and crime prevention programs are some tasks carried out by the 5 officers in Support Services.
+Our Special Response Team (S.R.T.) is staffed by 7 of our officers and 1 North Wilkesboro PD officer with specialized training in various high risk operations.
+We are fortunate to be able to provide our citizens with protection levels of the caliber that the SRT provides through constant training with great equipment.
+Also, our Records Clerk and Tele-communicators are part of Support Services.
 Capt.
 Tommy Rhodes supervises the Support Services Division.

-We have obtained our CALEA certification in 2011 and again in 2014.
-The Commission on Accreditation for Law Enforcement Agencies has become the primary method for an agency to voluntarily demonstrate their commitment to excellence in law enforcement.
+We have obtained our CALEA certification in 2011 and 2014 on a 3 year accreditation cycle with the goal of continuing this prestigious certification in late 2017.
+The Commission on Accreditation for Law Enforcement Agencies (CALEA) has become the primary method for an agency to voluntarily demonstrate their commitment to excellence in law enforcement.
 For more information, visit www.calea.org

 For annoymous tips and how the process works, please see Crime Stoppers website.